KSP-KOS/KOS/src/Compilation/CompiledObject-doc.md

 The result as lists of CodePart sections:
 -----------------------------------------

-This results in a List<CodePart> of 2 CodePart sections:
+This results in a List&lt;CodePart&gt; of 2 CodePart sections:

 CodePart Number 0 looks like this:

-CodePart 0's .FunctionsCode is a List<Opcode> like this:
+CodePart 0's .FunctionsCode is a List&lt;Opcode&gt; like this:

     File                 Line:Col IP   opcode operand
     ----                 ----:--- ---- ---------------------